MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_4.md

 ## The Telemetrix Python Client API

-In this post, we will explore the Telemetrix Python client API implementation for the Arduino UNO R4 Minima.
+This post will explore the Telemetrix Python client API implementation for the Arduino UNO R4 Minima.
 To help focus the discussion, we will again use the **HC-SR04 SONAR distance sensor** feature as an example.
-To make it easier to find the discussions about this feature, search for the _**SONAR SIDEBAR**_ heading.
+Please search for the **_SONAR SIDEBAR_** heading to make the discussions about this feature easier to find.

-However, before getting to the actual code, let's explore two important design features that are integral to a Telemetrix Python API.
+Before getting to the actual code, let's explore two crucial design features integral to a Telemetrix Python API.

-A goal of the Telemetrix framework is to provide an experience that is close to real-time as possible.
+The Telemetrix framework aims to provide an experience as close to real-time as possible.
+To achieve this goal, the Telemetrix client implements concurrency and callback schemes.

+### Concurrency

+Concurrency refers to a system's ability to execute multiple tasks through simultaneous execution or time-sharing (context switching), sharing resources, and managing interactions.
+It improves responsiveness, throughput, and scalability.

-A Telemetrix client has three major operations all competing for the attention of the processor.
+A Telemetrix client has three primary operations competing for the processor's attention.

 Those operations are:

 * Process the on-demand API command requests.
-* Receive and buffer reports and associated data coming from the Telemetrix server.
+* Receive and buffer reports and their associated data coming from the Telemetrix server.
 * Process the data contained in the buffered reports.

-### Concurrency

 To manage these competing interests, Telemetrix uses a Python concurrency scheme.